Media Tell Data-Driven Stories with Maps

-Esri Netherlands works closely with BNR Nieuwsradio, a radio station and online publication that covers economic, political, sports, and technology news, to analyze and visualize data and then produce maps for BNR Nieuwsradio's website.
-For example, data was mapped for stories about the provincial elections in the Netherlands, the European Parliament elections, the Ebola virus crisis in Africa, the bird flu outbreaks in the Netherlands, and the 2014 World Cup Soccer matches in Brazil.
-Staff from Esri Netherlands occasionally provide commentary about what the maps show during radio broadcasts.
+Esri Nederland B.V., Esri’s distributor in the Netherlands, works closely with BNR Nieuwsradio, a radio station and online publication that covers economic, political, sports, and technology news, to analyze and visualize data and then produce maps for BNR Nieuwsradio’s website.
+For example, data was mapped for stories about the provincial elections in the Netherlands, European Parliament elections, the Ebola virus crisis in Africa, bird flu outbreaks in the Netherlands, and 2014 World Cup Soccer matches in Brazil.
+Staff from Esri Nederland occasionally provide commentary about what the maps show during radio broadcasts.

-The Dutch media is discovering that maps offer a great way to communicate information to readers and viewers, said Harmen van Doorn, a communications specialist at Esri Netherlands.
+According to Harmen van Doorn, a communications specialist at Esri Nederland, the Dutch media is discovering that maps offer a great way to communicate information to readers and viewers.
 Though the company provides maps to the media for important news stories, journalists have the opportunity to tap into the power of geography themselves.
-They can learn to use the Esri ArcGIS platform and turn raw data into maps for the stories they are pursuing, van Doorn said.
+They can learn to use the Esri ArcGIS platform and turn raw data into maps for the stories they are pursuing.

-During the provincial elections in the Netherlands on March 18, 2015, there were more than one million views of Esri election-related maps in the media, said van Doorn.
+During the provincial elections in the Netherlands on March 18, 2015, there were more than one million views of Esri election-related maps in the media.
 The election maps were published on the BNR Nieuwsradio website and in many media outlets, including the daily newspapers Trouw and Algemeen Dagblad (AD).
 The maps, created using ArcGIS, were also published on the website of the Dutch television station RTL.

 Digging Deeper into the Political Data

-After the elections, Esri Netherlands conducted several geographic analyses about how a spate of recent earthquakes in Groningen province affected the election results.
+After the elections, Esri Nederland conducted several geographic analyses to determine how a spate of recent earthquakes in Groningen province affected the election results.

 Beyond Election Results

 Maps also have been used to tell sports stories.
-Esri Netherlands used the Esri Story Map Journal template to make the On the Road to Success in Brazil story map, which documented last year's triumphs and defeats of Oranje, the national soccer team from the Netherlands.
+Esri Nederland used the Esri Story Map Journal template to make the On the Road to Success in Brazil story map, which last year documented the triumphs and defeats of Oranje, the national soccer team from the Netherlands.

 Open Data and Privacy Concerns

-Esri Netherlands and BNR Nieuwsradio are also partnering on data visualization projects related to weather and earthquake reporting.
+Esri Nederland and BNR Nieuwsradio are also partnering on other data visualization projects related to weather and earthquake reporting.

-"Society profits from having a geographic view," said BNR editor in chief Sjors Fröhlich during the Esri GIS Conference in the Netherlands in 2014.
-"GIS users can be generous with sharing data.
-You are sitting on gold—so much useful information."
+“Society profits from having a geographic view,” said Sjors Fröhlich, editor in chief of BNR Nieuwsradio, during the Esri GIS Conference in the Netherlands in 2014.
+“GIS users can be generous with sharing data.
+You are sitting on gold—so much useful information.”

-But Fröhlich knows data availability and sharing faces hurdles.
-Making data public can conflict with privacy policies that are important in the Netherlands.
-"But we can do beautiful and useful work with data by visualizing it and doing research on it," Fröhlich said.
-"The data can clear up things and sometimes prompt the government to take needed actions.
-Society will benefit by making data public, I am sure."
+But Fröhlich knows that making data public can conflict with privacy policies that are important in the Netherlands.
+“But we can do beautiful and useful work with data by visualizing it and doing research on it,” Fröhlich said.
+“The data can clear up things and sometimes prompt the government to take needed actions.
+Society will benefit by making data public, I am sure.”